 - Cut out the middle square with a sharp knife.

-- Filled the cases with the filling and placed the cut out square on top to act as a lid or maybe a jaunty hat.
+- Divide the filling between the cases and place the cut out square on top to act as a lid or maybe a jaunty hat.

-As my chocolate mushroom vol-au-vents contained thyme from my garden, I am sending these off to Karen of Lavender and Lovage for her Cooking with Herbs event.
+As my chocolate mushroom vol-au-vents contained thyme from my garden, I’m sending them off to Karen of Lavender and Lovage for her Cooking with Herbs event.